Oxmel/kodi-pvr-autostop-playback/README.md

 ### The solution

-The solution i found is to use 'tvservice' wich will return a different status code if the TV is On or Off.
+The solution i found is to use 'tvservice' which will return a different status code if the TV is On or Off.

 ```$ tvservice -s ```